Sadanand14/FALCON_ENGINE/README.md

 ```
 Now clone the repo in your working directory.

 3. Download vendor_linux.tar from drive.
 And extract it in the `GraphicsEngine/GraphicsEngine/` path.
-(In future we can automate this step).
+Use setup_vendor script for this.

 4. To build and run the code,
 	1. Generate project